List of secondary education systems by country: New Zealand

 New Zealand also has intermediate schools, but these cover the last two years of primary education (years 7 and 8) and are not secondary schools.

 In New Zealand, students attend intermediate schools from the ages of 10 or 11 to 12 or 13 (years 7 and 8) and secondary school from the ages of 12 or 13 to 17 or 18 (years 9 to 13).
 The secondary school years were formerly known as Forms 3 to 7.
 Schooling is compulsory until the student's 16th birthday.
 Most secondary schools are nominally either a high school or a college, although there is no functional difference between the two.
 The National Certificate of Educational Achievement (usually known by the acronym NCEA) is the government-supported secondary school qualification system.

 Fiji

 School is compulsory and free in Fiji from preschool to secondary education.
 Students in Year 9 to 13 (formerly Form 3 to 7) are considered secondary school students.
 Nearly all schools in the country wear uniforms.
 Any extra-curricular activities of any sort, schools must take permission from the Ministry of Education, Heritage and Arts.
 Years 10, 12 and 13 sit for external examinations (Exams from MOE) whereas Years 9 and 11 has internal exams (school based).

 Secondary education in Europe

 Belgium

-For more details see Education in Belgium – Secondary education.
+For more details see Secondary education in Belgium.

 Belgium has a three-tier education system, with each stage divided into various levels: